evanstpierre/competitive-programing/ReadMe.md

 **Objectives:**

-To review algorithm concepts (Greedy, Dynamic Programming and Amortized Analysis).
-To review system design concepts.
-To review and learn  With the goal of preparing myself for technical Interviews.
+To review algorithm concepts (Greedy, Dynamic Programming and Amortized Analysis,...).
+To review system design concepts and compile examples.

+**Intended Audience**
+* Student/Programmer who wants to refresh their knowledege for technical interview
+* Newer to Computer Science: Use *-sol.pynp* as a guide and read *Competatives Programmers Handbook*